sbarkerdudley/gradientize/README.md

-# gradientize
+# Gradientize
-A visual browser for Spotify, using the Spotify API
+  A visual-first browser for new music, using the Spotify API